 - Disconnecting from your phone

 Time management in college is essential.
-Between attending classes, doing homework, studying (and for most people) having a job...it's exhausting and you will never feel like you have enough time in day.
-If you don't plan your day wisely you will not get everything done.
+Between attending classes, doing homework, studying (and for many people) having a job ... it's exhausting.
+If your experience is anything like mine you will never feel like you have enough time in day.

-After living in China for a semester, you'll be a pro at this.
+After living abroad for a semester with ILP, you'll be a pro at this.
 Between lesson planning, teaching, commuting to and from school, spending time with your group and planning all your awesome vacations; you'll get the hang of it.

-Luckily, learning to plan your time during your ILP trip is no where near as crazy as your BYU semester schedule will be, so it'll be an easier transition!
+Luckily, learning to plan your time during your ILP trip is no where near as crazy as your BYU semester schedule will be, so it'll be an easier transition.
+You'll be volunteering 20 hours a week, so you'll need to balance your teaching/volunteering time with all the fun things you want to experience, and your responsibilities (like planning lessons or emailing friends and family from home).

-An awkward phone call will be nothing for you after living in a country full of people that don't speak the same language as you!
+An awkward phone call will be nothing for you after living in a country full of people that don't speak the same language as you.
+You'll gain so much independence and confidence during your semester that you'll be set for college.

-Part of being an adult is being good with your money.
+Part of being an adult is understanding how to be responsible financially.
 While in college or living abroad, you will be responsible for your spending habits.
-Learning to manage your money while on ILP is a lot easier because you don't have to think about things like rent, food, etc. You will learn to budget your spending money so that it stretches far enough for you to go on all those awesome vacations while still having some extra money to go shopping with.
-It will also teach you how to travel on a budget!
+Learning to manage your money while on on a semester abroad with ILP is a lot easier because you don't have to think about things like rent, food, etc. You will learn to budget your spending money so that it stretches far enough for you to go on all those awesome vacations while still having some extra money to go shopping with.
+It will also teach you how to travel on a budget.

-Need to sharpen those problem solving skills?
 You won't find a better way to do that than living abroad and not speaking the language.
-I mean, when your toilet is broken and the repairman doesn't speak English, you get pretty creative!
+I mean, when your toilet is broken and the repairman doesn't speak English, you get pretty creative.
+While you'll have a support system with your Head Teacher and your ILP group, you will still need to find ways to problem solve.

 Interested in volunteering with the International Language Programs?
 Click below to read some FAQ and get more info!